zettel-lint/zettel-lint/README.md

 ---

+If you are a coder and watch to submit a PR, please see the [Contributor guide](CONTRIBUTING.md) [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).

-** If you'd like to contribute please [look at the task list](tasks.md).
-I will accept PRs that add issues from that file and update the md to point to them, so long as you at least do all the tasks in a section **
+If you are not a confident coder and would like to contribute please [look at the task list](tasks.md).
+I will accept PRs that add issues from that file and update the md to point to them, so long as you at least do all the tasks in a section.

 ## ZL